skye2k2/scripts/README.md

 - Incorporate progress bar
 - Do the math to show space freed

-## update-install-test.sh
+## gitmanage.sh

-Set of commands to update a specific set of GitHub repositories, and optionally npm/bower install, run tests, and open results on each. *Note: Currently position-sensitive, and requires configuration before running.*
+Set of commands to for a specified set of GitHub repositories, which allow for updating, installing, testing, and even generating contributor statistics for each. *Note: Currently position-sensitive, and requires configuration before running.*

 ### Options:

 	-d    dry-run   Output the list of GitHub directories that *would* have been updated.
+Supercedes all other flags.
 	-f    full    	Do a full install.
-If package.json present, remove node_modules directory; if bower.json present, remove bower_components directory; run `cake env:setup` if Cakefile is present.
+Remove node_modules/bower_components/components and then install based on the package lists present; run `cake env:setup` if Cakefile is present.
-	-t		test		Run unit tests via `npm test` or `wct --skip-plugin sauce`, determined by presence of package.json/bower.json.
+	-g    git-fame  Generate git-fame report (depends on https://github.com/oleander/git-fame-rb) -t	  test		Run unit tests via `npm test` or `wct --skip-plugin sauce`, determined by presence of package.json/bower.json.
 Open coverage results.
+	-u    update  	Update repository, stashing changes, if needed.

 **To-Do:**

 - Optionally update npm/bower depencencies
-- Intelligent detection of GitHub repositories
-- Parameterize depth to search a given directory